-If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see Some Causes of Lymphadenopathy).
+If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see table ).

 If history and physical examination do not show a likely cause, further evaluation depends on the nodes involved and the other findings present.

-Patients with red flag findings and those with generalized adenopathy should have a CBC and chest x-ray.
-For generalized adenopathy, most clinicians would also do a tuberculin skin test (or interferon-gamma release assay) and serologic tests for HIV, mononucleosis, and perhaps toxoplasmosis and syphilis.
-Patients with joint symptoms or rash should have antinuclear antibody testing for SLE.
-Most clinicians believe patients with localized adenopathy and no other findings can safely be observed for 3 to 4 wk, unless cancer is suspected.
-If cancer is suspected, patients typically should have node biopsy (those with a neck mass require a more extensive evaluation prior to biopsy—see Neck Mass).
-Biopsy is also done if isolated or generalized adenopathy does not resolve in 3 to 4 wk.
+Patients with red flag findings and those with generalized adenopathy should have a complete blood count (CBC) and chest x-ray.
+If abnormal white blood cells are seen on CBC, a peripheral smear and flow cytometry are done to evaluate for leukemia or lymphoma.
+For generalized adenopathy, most clinicians usually also do a tuberculin skin test (or interferon-gamma release assay) and serologic tests for HIV, mononucleosis, and perhaps toxoplasmosis and syphilis.
+Patients with joint symptoms or rash should have antinuclear antibody testing for systemic lupus erythematosus.

 Primary treatment is directed at the cause; adenopathy itself is not treated.
 A trial of corticosteroids is not done for adenopathy of unknown etiology because corticosteroids can reduce adenopathy caused by leukemia and lymphoma and thus delay diagnosis, and corticosteroids can exacerbate TB.
 A trial of antibiotics is also not indicated, except when a suppurative lymph node infection is suspected.